rladstaetter/LogoRRR/README.md

     mvn package

-Implicitly, maven package will call `client:build` and create a binary executable.
+Implicitly, maven package will call `gluonfx:build` and create a binary executable.
 (On Windows the binary will be packed via [UPX](https://upx.github.io) to reduce the file size considerably.)

 ## Features